Cathy Parson: Coaching career

 Parson was an assistant coach at Providence College from 1985 to 1988.

-From 1988 to 1998, she coached at Christopher Newport University, where she compiled a 183-83 record.
+From 1988 to 1998, she coached at Christopher Newport University, where she compiled a 183–83 record.
 While at CNU, she won two Dixie Intercollegiate Athletic Conference coach of the year awards.

 She served as the interim head coach of the Washington Mystics in 1998.

-From 2000 to 2008, she was the head coach at Howard University, where she compiled a 96-127 record.
+From 2000 to 2008, she was the head coach at Howard University, where she compiled a 96–127 record.
 She led the Lady Bison to two regular season MEAC titles.
 The 2001 team won the MEAC tournament title.
 In both 2000 and 2001, she was named the MEAC coach of the year.
 She coached the MEAC player of the year in Andrea Gardner, who was also drafted in the WNBA.

-From 2013-2014, Parson was the head coach of Frostburg State University's women's basketball team.
-She next coached at Stratford University from 2018-19.
+From 2013 to 2014, Parson was the head coach of Frostburg State University's women's basketball team.
+She next coached at Stratford University from 2018 to 2019.
 In 2020, she became the head women's basketball coach at Central State University.